pyqtrader/pyqtrader/README.md

 ## Login

+Currently, the market is accessed via MetaTrader 5 integration for Linux.
+Read `mt5linuxport/README` for detailed instructions.

-Currently, the application supports market access via Oanda's API.
+Legacy market access via Oanda's API is available but no longer supported.
 Consult Oanda's official website regarding the API's setup and use.

 ## Donate